 A Diverse, Solutions-Focused Education

 The research and teaching faculty of our department are committed to providing real-world solutions to current challenges in science.
-Our faculty includes winners of prestigious international awards, a member of the National Academy of Science and three fellows of the American Association for the Advancement of Science.
-In addition to our focus on research, we have a strong cadre of teaching faculty who are committed to training future scientists and helping all students better understand science.
+In addition to our focus on research including a member of the American Association for the Advancement of Science, we have a strong cadre of teaching faculty who are committed to training future scientists and helping all students better understand science.